the-full-stack/website/docs/llm-bootcamp/index.md

 Since 2018, we have taught in-person bootcamps, online multi-week cohorts, and official semester-long courses at top universities.

-As former academics, we always make sure that all of our materials are accessible for free, right here on [this website](../course/2022).
+As former academics, we always make sure that all of our materials become accessible for free, right here on [this website](../course/2022).

 <div class="grid-3">
   <img src="/images/group-march2019.jpg" width="480px">